junxit/us-congress-bills-111/metadata.md

 - 2009-06-09 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 412 - 11 (Roll no. 315). (text: CR H6325-6326)
 - 2009-06-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 412 - 11 (Roll no. 315).(text: CR H6325-6326)
 - 2009-06-10 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.
+- 2010-02-25 — Committee on the Judiciary.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2010-03-22 — Committee on the Judiciary.
+Reported by Senator Leahy with an amendment in the nature of a substitute.
+Without written report.
+- 2010-03-22 — Committee on the Judiciary.
+Reported by Senator Leahy with an amendment in the nature of a substitute.
+Without written report.
+- 2010-03-22 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 329.